rloes/elementor-fixed-nav-menu/README.md

 ## Fixes

+The fix adds minimal changes to the `itemClick` function of the smartmenus.js libary.

 - First of all, clicks on the sub-indicator should be detected by smartmenus.
 But because Elementor sets svg to the `subIndicatorText` option of smartmenus, clicks often go undetected
 ```diff
 -- var subArrowClicked = $(e.target).is("span.sub-arrow"),